The New iPhone SE: Everything You Need To Know

 What does this hodge-podge of specs leave you with?
 A classic-looking iPhone with modern performance and a budget-friendly phone with premium perks.
 In many ways, the new iPhone SE feels like Apple’s take on last year’s Google Pixel 3a.

-In Australia, the new iPhone SE will be available in three sizes with prices starting at AU$749 for the 64GB model.
-Bumping the storage up to 128GB will cost you AU$829.
-Finally, the 256GB version will be available at AU$999 for Australian consumers.
+In Australia, the new iPhone SE originally launched in three sizes with prices starting at AU$749 for the 64GB model.
+Bumping the storage up to 128GB cost you AU$829.
+Finally, the 256GB version was AU$999 for Australian consumers.

 On A Plan

-The new Apple iPhone SE is expected to be available in Australia from the 24th of April through local telcos at a variety of price-points.
+The new Apple iPhone SE is available in Australia through local telcos at a variety of price-points.

 iPhone SE vs iPhone 11: What's the difference?